Civilisation (TV series): 13. Heroic Materialism

 Clark concludes the series with a discussion of the materialism and humanitarianism of the 19th and 20th centuries.
-He visits the industrial landscape of 19th century England and the skyscrapers of 20th century New York City.
-He argues that the achievements of the engineers and scientists—such as Brunel and Rutherford—have been matched by those of the great reformers like Wilberforce and Shaftesbury.
+He visits the industrial landscape of 19th century England and the skyscrapers of 20th-century New York City.
+He argues that the achievements of the engineers and scientists—such as Isambard Kingdom Brunel and Ernest Rutherford—have been matched by those of the great reformers like William Wilberforce and Anthony Ashley-Cooper, 7th Earl of Shaftesbury.